hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 22-Jan-2021

 [11:29:04](#tyKL4OLPCM2rw4vHU4G6jYdWyWkCj-aQ2-ckTAU0i4w) <planetsizecpu (Jose Luis)>:
-He has a special character, which we respect, but without this character he would not be our appreciated Nenad, so go throwing onions,  we are anxious for hear him Ì†ΩÌ∏â
+He has a special character, which we respect, but without this character he would not be our appreciated Nenad, so go throwing onions,  we are anxious for hear him üòâ

 [13:13:11](#WEtLCn3EYRC-KQ50uP8ZJfOduTCciZxLyColDtkJkI4) <loziniak (Maciej ≈Åozi≈Ñski)>: